-- 1. Woodbury University requires that all mandatory eligible student participate in the Student Health Insurance Plan unless proof of comparable coverage is submitted to the Business Office prior to the add/drop deadline each semester. - 2.
-Waiver forms are available at the Health Services Office, Business Office or from the Administrator's Office in San Diego. - 3.
-In order to waive Woodbury's Student Accident & Sickness Insurance Plan the mandatory eligible student must submit a completed waiver form and show proof of coverage to the Business Office prior to each semester's add/drop period.
+- 1. Woodbury University requires that all mandatory eligible students participate in the Student Health Insurance Plan unless proof of comparable coverage is submitted prior to the add/drop deadline each semester. - 2.
+Students will be notified of where to obtain waivers prior to the beginning of each semester. - 3.
+In order to waive Woodbury's Student Accident & Sickness Insurance Plan the mandatory eligible student must submit a completed waiver form and show proof of coverage prior to each semester's add/drop period. - 4.
+Deadline for Fall 2010 waiver submission is on the add/drop deadline of September 3, 2010.
+Deadline for Spring 2011 waiver submission is on the add/drop deadline date of January 24, 2011.
+No waivers will be accepted after deadline and no refund of premium will be made.
+Contact the Health Services Office for all questions pertaining to the waiver application.